bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 Change to auto hide delay time via the `auto-hide-delay` prop (value is in milliseconds), which defaults to `5000` (minimum value `1000`).
 Or, disable the auto-hide feature completely by setting the `no-auto-hide` prop to `true`.

+When auto-hide is enabled, hovering over the toast will pause the auto-hide timer.
+When you un-hover the toast, the auto-hide timer will be resumed.
+You can disable this feature by setting the `no-hover-pause` prop to `true`.

 ### Toast roles